 Three steps to rolling & cutting cookie dough.
 In photo 1, hands are using a rolling pin to roll dough on a wood board.
 In photo 2, hands are using cookie cutters to cut out the dough.
 In photo 3, the raw cookie dough circles are on a sheet pan.

-Roll the chilled dough & cut it out with cookie cutters.
-Bake until golden-brown.
+Roll the chilled dough until it’s 1/2-inch thick.
+Then cut out wreath shapes with cookie cutters.
+Bake at 350°F for 9-10 minutes, until golden-brown.
+Cool completely.

 Mix up the icing